mvolkmann/blog/src/content-security-policy.md

 ## Keywords

-CSP Keywords are surrounded by single quotes to distinguish them from URL patterns.
+CSP keywords are surrounded by single quotes to distinguish them from URL patterns.

 The keywords that can be used in directive values